pahasarapasidu/raspberry-pi-wireless-printer/README.md

 [![CUPS](https://img.shields.io/badge/CUPS-Print%20Server-blue)](https://www.cups.org/)

 > Transform any USB printer into a wireless network printer using Raspberry Pi and CUPS print server
+> "Finally got rid of the USB cable running across my living room!
+Works perfectly with my phone and laptop."

 ## 📋 Table of Contents